JohnCampionJr/dotnet-auth-js/README.md

 A project expanding on .NET 8.0's Minimal API Auth

 ### Ideas
-- Separate Mappings to separate static methods for use in controllers if desired
+-[ ] Roles
-- Database helpers for quick setup
+-[ ] Separate Mappings to separate static methods for use in controllers if desired -[ ] Database helpers for quick setup (would need separate packages for dependencies though)

 ### Post .NET 8.0 Preview 7 changes
-- AccessTokenResponse JSON Changes
+-[X] Change to email/password instead of username
-- DTOs will be public from dotnet (rc.2 it appears)
+-[ ] AccessTokenResponse JSON Changes (can't do until rc1, due to BearerToken) -[ ] DTOs will be public from dotnet (rc.2 it appears) -[ ] Once MapIdentityApi is stable, remove its code and rely on dotnet code (probably rc2 or release)

 ### Related Issues
 [#49957 BearerAndApplicationScheme](https://github.com/dotnet/aspnetcore/issues/49957)